geofbaum/geofbaum.github.io/README.md

 This example utilizes Leaflet, the Leaflet-Plugin Time Dimension, as well as data from Environment Canada (EC) and the National Oceanic and Atmospheric Administration (NOAA) via UCAR.

+<h3>Please Note as of the middle of 2018, the Environment Canada WMS server has changed how it responds to data requests and due to that a
+  lot of the features I was working with initially no longer work in their current form such as the Time Dimension parts used to get and display a model run worth of data and displaying it.
+It is my hope that I will be able to find a way around that but at the moment I do not have as much free time to investigate how to do that.
+If you have any ideas please let me know!</h3>